 Generally, utility work within the operating highway right of way must meet the same standards as those imposed upon WSDOT.
 In some cases, however, utilities are exempt from certain environmental requirements, per WAC 197-11-800(23).
 Environmental regulations for different types of work vary based on the area of the state in which the utility facility is being installed and the impact(s) the work may have upon natural resources.
-Inspectors should be aware of what impacts utility work is having on the environment and inform the Region Environmental Office about environmental concerns prior to the start of work.
-Where there are known violations of environmental regulations, the inspector is to notify the Region Environmental Office and instruct the utility to cease work until the work can proceed in compliance with said regulations.
+Inspectors should be aware of what impacts utility work is having on the environment and inform the Region Environmental Office about environmental regulations, the inspector is to notify the Region Environmental Office and instruct the utility to cease work until the work can proceed in compliance with said regulations.